-The phrase, from ancient text, “where two or more are gathered” can meet for a multitude of reasons.
-Among them, is to reach out beyond ourselves so we might grow our soul and serve the world.
+The phrase, from ancient text, “where two or more are gathered” is our motivation to reach out beyond ourselves so we might grow our soul and serve the world.
 As a small congregation, our outreach happens in two’s and three’s for a couple of important reasons.
 There is a plethora of opportunities to serve the world and whenever someone feels the call to get involved, they do it.

 These programs spring up when someone invites others to join them and an outreach program is born at our church.
 Often the motivation comes from one, or more, of our Principles.